avajs/ava/readme.md

 });
 ```

 You must specify the implementation function.
+You can use the `.skip` modifier with all tests and hooks, but not with `.todo()`.
+You can not apply further modifiers to `.skip`.

 ### Test placeholders ("todo")